incubyte/incubyte.github.io/content/blog/taming-react-re-renders.md

 {{< figure src="/images/2025/taming-react-re-renders/state-changes-example.jpg" caption="" >}}

+When a component's state changes, React automatically re-renders that component.
+This is React's way of keeping the UI in sync with your data.
+For example, when you type in an input field, the component holding that input's state will re-render to reflect the new value.

 - **Parent updates** cause child re-renders

 {{< figure src="/images/2025/taming-react-re-renders/parent-example.jpg" caption="" >}}

+React follows a top-down rendering pattern.
+When a parent component re-renders, all of its children re-render too (unless they're memoized).
+This is why moving state down the component tree can be so effective - it limits the scope of re-renders to only the components that actually need to update.

 - React is smart!
 It batches multiple state updates in event handlers into a single re-render